TypeDB Studio

 When your query is ready to run, hit "Run query" in the Query pane.

-Results are printed to the Run pane.
+Results are printed to the Results pane.

 Query results